 Rituals become an important portal to the command-center of our brain.

-Every-single-time we proclaim a new ritual with intention, it is a new imprint we produce that says we agree to explore or do something of importance to us differently on cognitive, emotional and physiological levels.
+Every-single-time we proclaim a new ritual with intention, it is a new imprint produced that says we agree to explore or do something of importance to us differently on cognitive, emotional and physiological levels.

 When we implement a new routine/ritual we experience a shift as we become a part of a universal inertia that says action begets more action.
 We tell the Universe in our DO-ING that we DESERVE to live clean and sober another day, with fortitude and determination.
 And we do!